 11+ Extra-curricular Projects

-Lower School pupils may wish to be involved in the International Society (fortnightly lunchtime meetings in Room 9).
-In the summer, the department organizes an outward bound residential to a château in Normandy.
+There is a fortnightly MFL film club.
+In the summer, the department organises an outward bound residential to a château in Normandy.
 Students visit local places of interest and have the opportunity to take part in a variety of outdoor pursuits.
 All meals and activities are undertaken in French.
 The trip offers an immersion in French language and culture, blending subject areas such as history, geography and sport.

 Modern Languages 13+

-Most pupils are taught in mixed ability sets.
+All pupils are taught in mixed ability sets.
 Peer mentoring is also offered to assist students to reach their potential.
-Teaching is supported via the Activ teach software on the VLE, allowing pupils to access an online, interactive text book.
+Teaching is supported via the Active teach software on the VLE, allowing pupils to access an online, interactive text book.
 The GCSE is composed of four papers: listening, speaking, reading and writing.
-Speaking and writing have a weighting of 30% each while listening and reading each represent 20% of the overall grade.
+Speaking and writing are assessed by controlled assessment and have a weighting of 30% each, while listening and reading each represent 20% of the overall grade.
 The contexts of learning are:

 - Relationship and choices